Thevesh/query-demo/README.md

 ## Features & Prioritisation

-**P0—AI-assisted query generation.** A pre-built prompt, bundled in the product, gives any LLM the full schema and context it needs to convert a natural-language question into valid SQL.
+**P0: AI-assisted query generation.** A pre-built prompt, bundled in the product, gives any LLM the full schema and context it needs to convert a natural-language question into valid SQL.
 Users copy the prompt, paste it into any AI tool, and ask their question.
 The AI writes the SQL; the user pastes it back.
 This single feature eliminates the SQL barrier without locking users into one AI provider or incurring API costs.

-**P0—In-browser SQL execution via DuckDB WASM.** Queries run entirely in the browser using DuckDB compiled to WebAssembly.
+**P0: In-browser SQL execution via DuckDB WASM.** Queries run entirely in the browser using DuckDB compiled to WebAssembly.
 There is no backend, no server, no query queue.
 A user with a mid-range laptop can join two datasets spanning 70 years of election data and get results in under 200ms.
 This also means zero infrastructure cost per query run, and no data ever leaves the user's device.

-**P1—Curated sample queries.** Twelve pre-written questions covering seats, parties, and candidates serve two purposes: onboarding for users who want to explore without knowing what to ask, and a quality signal that demonstrates what the data can answer.
+**P1: Curated sample queries.** Twelve pre-written questions covering seats, parties, and candidates serve two purposes: onboarding for users who want to explore without knowing what to ask, and a quality signal that demonstrates what the data can answer.
 Sample queries are the product's "show, don't tell."

-**P1—Shareable encoded URLs.** A user's query is fully encoded in the URL.
+**P1: Shareable encoded URLs.** A user's query is fully encoded in the URL.
 Anyone with the link can open it with the same query ready to run.
 No login, no storage, no server round-trip.
 This turns individual analysis into civic conversation: a journalist can share a query, a teacher can assign one, a voter can fact-check a claim by sharing the exact computation that produced it.

-**P2—CSV export and short links.** Copy-to-CSV enables downstream analysis, if needed.
+**P2: CSV export and short links.** Copy-to-CSV enables downstream analysis, if needed.
 GoGovSG short links make URLs shareable in messages and social posts.
 Both reduce friction at the output stage without requiring any architectural changes.

 Features deliberately not built: user accounts, saved queries, visualisation charts, commenting.
 These add complexity without meaningfully expanding the audience at this stage.